marcrobledo/savegame-editors/README.md

 A compilation of console savegame editors made with HTML5 technologies.

 It can edit a few bits in the following games:
+ * The legend of Zelda: Tears of the Kingdom (Switch)
  * The legend of Zelda: Breath of the wild (Wii U / Switch)
  * Super Smash Bros.
 Ultimate (Switch)
  * Hyrule Warriors (Wii U)